aws-samples/cloudformation-handle-dynamic-reference-in-awsglue-streaming/README.md

 CUSTOMER BENEFIT - Reference data changes will be applied in real-time to streaming sources without having to restart glue jobs.
 It also prevents redundant refreshes of the reference data thereby saving compute & network transfer time & costs.

 TECHNICAL SOLUTION - This blog explains a solution architecture that uses a combination of Dynamo DB streams (for reference data in DDB) and Lambda functions to solve the problem of changing reference data.
-Every time there's a change in the reference, the Lambda will be triggered and a payload structured to look exactly the same as the streaming source data will be inserted into the source stream.
-This payload will contain a change flag which is monitored by the Glue Streaming job in every micro-batch.
+Every time there's a change in the reference, the Lambda will be triggered and a change flag gets created.
+This flag will be monitored by the Glue Streaming job in every micro-batch.
 The moment it finds the change flag, the job will trigger a refresh of the reference data and the change will be available for all subsequent data streams.

 SOLUTION OVERVIEW -